tkrausjr/wcp-shutdown/README.md

 ```

 ### vCenter Permissions
-You must run the script with a User that is a member of the "ServiceProviderUsers" Group in vCenter.
+You must run the script with a User that has permissions to shutdown Virtual Machines (Guest Operations).

-## Running the Big Red Button

-### Option 1 - Run script locally on Linux machine with access to VCenter
+## Running the Big Red Button - Option 1 - Run script locally on Linux machine with access to VCenter

 To run the shutdown script
 ``` bash